shreyas-3456/fileshare/readme.md

 ### Clear port 3000 cookies before running the app

-### Due to time constraint only PDF view available in the browser, but the encryption implementation is valid for all files

 ### IF any errors or empty screen, reload the page

 #### Accessing django admin username:admin; password:root;